rcarbal/Popular-Movies/README.md

 # Popular Movies
-This is the second project for Udaicy's Android development Nanodegree.
+This is the second project for Udaicy's Android development Nanodegree, writen in Java and Xml.

 ## Getting Started
 In order to run this application you need to The Movie DB API key.
 You can request a development key here: